 Considering the situations where you might expose your watch, this is the first thing that you should look into.
 Is the watch made of high-quality materials?
 You would want your watch to be as tough as you are so that you won’t have to worry about suddenly breaking it.

 Not all tactical watches are the same when it comes to water resistance.
 Some are resistant for only 30 meters, others for 50.
 There are even a few that you can take to scuba diving as they are resistant to 200-300 meters.

 Before taking your watch to the water, remember the specifications of your watch to make sure that it will still function when you get out of water.

 Reliable power source

-Among your best options on this aspect are those that are solar-powered.
+Watches with solar-power are your best options.
 Since their battery will recharge through light, then you will be assured that it will not die down (unless of course, if there’s an apocalyptic scenario where the sun will not shine for months and there’d be no other source of light).

 It’s also highly probable that you will need to go on missions at night.
 As such, you’ll prefer a watch that will glow in the dark or those that have other lighting features.

 Will the watch withstand impacts and/or vibrations?
 If you suddenly hit your watch onto something will it remain intact or will it be broken to pieces?

 Given the lifestyle that you might have, you would want a watch that will be able to survive sudden hits or falls.
 Again, the material used in the watch is another important factor in this.